-The EDCR shall address any special conditions in which the safety standards of the currently effective regulations include gravity force resisting system requirements that were not in place at the time of the existing building's construction.
+The EDCR shall address any special conditions in which the safety standards of the currently effective regulations include gravity force-resisting system requirements that were not in place at the time of the existing building's construction.
 Such special conditions include but are not limited to the following:

-2.5.1 Where permeable floors or roof are exposed to weather and supported by wood structural members, the rehabilitation must demonstrate compliance with CBC Section 2304.12.2.5.

-2.5.2 Where framing supporting exterior balconies or elevated walking surfaces is enclosed, the rehabilitation must demonstrate compliance with the ventilation requirements of CBC Section 2304.12.2.6.
+- 2.5.1 Where a permeable floor or roof are exposed to weather and supported by wood structural members, the rehabilitation must demonstrate compliance with CBC Section 2304.12.2.4. - 2.5.2 Where framing supporting an exterior balcony or elevated walking surface is enclosed, the rehabilitation must demonstrate compliance with the ventilation requirements of CBC Section 2304.12.2.5.